Architecture of the medieval cathedrals of England: Complex vaulting

 The complexity of the vault is another significant feature of English cathedrals.
 The vaults range from the simple quadripartite vault in the French manner at Chichester through increasingly elaborate forms including the multi-ribbed ("tierceron") vault at Exeter, the similar vault with inter-connecting ("lierne") ribs at Norwich, the still more elaborate variation at Winchester, the array of unique lierne vaults at Bristol, the net-like stellar vaulting of the choirs at Gloucester and York, the fan vaulting of the retro-choir at Peterborough, and the pendant vaulting of the choir at Oxford, where elaborate long stone bosses are suspended from the ceiling like lanterns.
 Many of the more elaborate forms are unique to England, with stellar vaulting also occurring in Spain and Germany.

 Architectural styles

-Saxon
+Anglo-Saxon

-While in most cases a Norman church entirely replaced a Saxon one, at Ripon the cathedral uniquely retains its early Saxon crypt, while a similar crypt also survives below the former cathedral of Hexham.
+While in most cases a Norman church entirely replaced an Anglo-Saxon one, at Ripon the cathedral retains its early Anglo-Saxon crypt of c.
+670, the "only substantial" Anglo-Saxon element in an English cathedral; a similar crypt also survives below the former cathedral of Hexham Abbey.
 At Winchester the excavated foundations of the 10th-century cathedral – when built, the largest church in northern Europe – are marked on grass of the cathedral close.
-At Worcester, a new cathedral was built in the Norman style from 1084, but the crypt contains re-used stonework and columns from its two Saxon predecessor churches.
-Elsewhere, the abbey church of Sherborne preserves much masonry from the former Saxon cathedral, in the west front, transepts and crossing, so that the nave and crossing of present late medieval abbey retains the proportions of the previous Saxon structure.
+At Worcester, a new cathedral was built in the Norman style from 1084, but the crypt contains re-used stonework and columns from its two Anglo-Saxon predecessor churches.
+Elsewhere, the abbey church of Sherborne Abbey preserves much masonry from the former Anglo-Saxon cathedral, in the west front, transepts and crossing, so that the nave and crossing of the present late medieval abbey retains the proportions of the previous Anglo-Saxon structure.